top of page

 Myopia is the clinical term for near-sightedness.
 When the eye is elongated, light focuses in front of the retina and causes images to be blurred at a distance.
 Myopia usually begins during childhood and progresses over time as the eyes continue to grow.
 If myopia increases at a high rate, the risk of developing ocular conditions including glaucoma, retinal detachments, and myopic maculopathy can also increase.
 Early intervention to control myopia can reduce the severity of near-sightedness.
 Both genetics and environmental factors such as increased near work can increase risk of myopia.

-Specialty contacts can be prescribed to your child by their eye doctor to help control myopic progression.
-Specialty contact lenses that are FDA approved include MiSight daily disposable contacts and Ortho-K lenses.
-Ask your child’s doctor if these lenses should be considered for your child.
+Specialty contacts or myopia control glasses can be prescribed to your child by their eye doctor to help control myopic progression.
+Specialty contact lenses that are FDA approved include MiSight daily disposable contacts and Ortho-K contact lenses.
+Stellest Lenses are FDA approved glasses used to help slow the progression of myopia (nearsightedness) in children.
+Stellest lenses use invisible lenslets that change the way light rays are focused on the retina (back of the eye) to slow down myopia progression by an average of 71%.
+It is recommended the Stellest lenses are worn at least 10 hours per day for at least 6 days per week.
+Ask your child’s doctor what options should be considered for your child.

 bottom of page